matthew-andrews/haikro/README.md

 - `--heroku-token` - Heroku auth token
 - `--silent` - displays no debug info
 - `--verbose` - displays lot of debug info

+# Licence
+This software is published by the Financial Times under the [MIT licence](http://opensource.org/licenses/MIT).